Skip to main content

 1. Set Method to Invite to Channel.

-2. Set the Channel Name:
+2. Set the Invite by method:

-2. This can be provided as a FEEL expression.
+• This can be provided as a FEEL expression.

 3. Set the Users as required:

-1. One single user name or email or id (for example: @myUser or my.user@company.com or ABCDEF12345).
+1. One single username or email or ID (for example: @myUser or my.user@company.com or ABCDEF12345).

 2. A comma separated list of users (for example: @myUser, my.user@company.com, ABCDEF12345).